Cutting Tape to Copy

 NBC News Senior Reporter Brandy Zadrozny takes you through the tools and resources you can use to start researching your beat.

-TODAY Show meteorologist Al Roker breaks down how he reports the weather.
+TODAY Show meteorologist Al Roker breaks down how he reports on the weather.

 Nnamdi Egwuonwu, segment producer for “Zerlina” on Peacock, takes us behind the scenes on the research, writing, and editorial vision to make the news happen.